 As I mentioned above, it is creamy and light, so besides the creaminess, you can feel the authentic taste of cucumbers, shallots, imitation crab, and more ingredients depending on the additional ingredients you want to put in.

 Another creamy salad dish, creamy, light, and refreshing!
 You can find this salad very popular in Japanese bento boxes and even as a side dish for many main dishes.
 Depending on if you are vegetarian or not, adding bacon to the salad increases its tastiness.

-Since the salad itself doesn’t have an excessively distinctive flavor but rather mild, it can go well with meat, fish, or even other vegetable dishes.
-It does somehow remind you of normal mash potatoes but much lighter in texture and richer in flavor.
+Since the salad itself doesn’t have an excessively distinctive flavor but is rather mild, it can go well with meat, fish, or even other vegetable dishes.
+It somehow reminds you of normal mash potatoes but is much lighter in texture and richer in flavor.

 Were You Able To Find Your Favorite Recipe?